Reform UK: Voting history

 In October 2024, all Reform UK MPs voted against the Employment Rights Bill.
-The bill includes banning zero-hours contracts and would give employees the right to sick pay from the first day of employment.
-Another policy within the bill is workers' prevention from harassment, which has been heavily criticised by Farage and other Reform UK politicians, who have referred to it as a "banter ban".
+A policy within the bill is workers' prevention from harassment, which has been heavily criticised by Farage and other Reform UK politicians, who have referred to it as a "banter ban".
 The general secretary of the Trades Union Congress (TUC), Paul Nowak, said on 28 April 2025, "The likes of Reform are defying their supporters by voting against improvements to workers' rights at every stage."

 In January 2025, all Reform UK MPs voted for an amendment to the Children's Wellbeing and Schools Bill regarding a new national inquiry into grooming gangs.
 The amendment was intended to block the bill and its passing would have halted the bill's progress in Parliament.
 The Children's Wellbeing and Schools Bill aims to improve laws regarding home-schooling and support for children in care, improve school inspections and improve safeguards regarding private education facilities.
 The amendment to the bill was lost by 364 votes to 111, a majority of 253 against the amendment.
 Farage stated Reform UK will launch their own independent inquiry and pay for it themselves as the government one was rejected in order to respond to the "overwhelming demand" of the public to know the "full, unvarnished truth".
 Farage said the attacks were racist against white children by Pakistani rapists.
 Farage also criticised the Conservatives saying, "Talk is cheap.
 The Conservatives had 14 years in government to launch an inquiry.
 The establishment has failed the victims of grooming gangs on every level."

+Of Reform UK's 8 MPs, 5 voted against the Terminally Ill Adults (End of Life) Bill and the other 3 did not vote.